Who we invite says a lot about us.

 The natural man understands these three things:

-- Inviting rich and redirected people who can pay him a good return on his investment in inviting them
+- Inviting rich and respected people who can pay him a good return on his investment in inviting them

 - Inviting those very much like himself in appearance, standing, opinions, and passions to build support for his own causes